 “We wanted to reduce the barriers to access for elderly people, people who are obese, people who had knee surgery or something.
 Anyone who still needs a little assistance, but wants access to bikes,” said Lindsey West, director of REV BikeShare, the nonprofit in charge of Birmingham’s Zyp program, in a recent interview with AL.com.

 The potential for e-bikesharing might be especially relevant as members of the Baby Boom generation – some 76 million Americans – approach their golden years.

 While reaching new cohorts is important, Neufeld suggests the biggest benefit of e-bikes will be to expand bikesharing in cities where riding is challenging.

-Hills, Heat & Sprawl
+where can i buy azithromycin over the counter Hills, Heat & Sprawl

 One of the biggest barriers to bikeshare’s expansion has been the fact that some cities are just not built for biking.
 They have hills, wind, weather and other obstacles that can make hopping on a bike unappealing.